What is bitumen emulsion & its uses?

 Bitumen emulsion (emulsified liquid bitumen) is an artificial building material obtained by mixing in special facilities an aqueous solution of emulsifier and petroleum bitumen.
 It is a homogenous fluid (consistency of milk) liquid of brown or dark-brown color.

-In order to prevent the process of separation of one substance from another (to give the emulsion stability), emulsifiers (substances that slow down the separation of bitumen and water) are used.
+To prevent the process of separation of one substance from another (to give the emulsion stability), emulsifiers (substances that slow down the separation of bitumen and water) are used.

 The use of bitumen emulsions in road works